 While many independent appliance repair businesses are one-person operations, a business can grow to the point where it’s necessary to hire employees.
 Glassdoor reports that appliance repair technicians make an average salary of $32,606.

 Labor is often the largest cost for an appliance repair business, right after the purchases of parts.
-Before hiring employees, a repair business needs to have the budget not only for salaries but also for additional expenses like workers comp insurance, health insurance contributions, unemployment insurance, and paid time off.
+Before hiring employees, make sure to calculate not only the salary cost but also payroll expenses such as payroll taxes, workers comp insurance, health insurance contributions, and unemployment insurance.

 Related: Hiring your first employee